Interchange fees explained

 How interchange works

-The acquirer relays the transaction data to the customer’s card network.
+The acquirer sends the transaction data to the customer’s card network.

-The card network relays the transaction data to the card issuer.
+The card network forwards the transaction data to the card issuer.

-The card issuer will perform a number of checks (mainly to confirm that the customer has funds available in their account) before telling the card network if the transaction is approved or declined.
+The card issuer will perform a number of checks (mainly to confirm that the customer has sufficient funds) before telling the card network whether the transaction is approved or declined.

-The card network will submit this information to the acquirer.
+The card network passes this information to the acquirer.

-During this process, interchange fees are incurred.
+The acquirer incurs an interchange fee during this process.
 Each time a transaction is processed, the acquirer pays a fee to both the card issuer and the card network.
-The merchant is then required to pay this interchange fee back to the acquirer, plus a markup to cover the handling cost.
+The merchant will then have to pay this interchange fee to the acquirer, plus a markup to cover the handling cost.

-The bulk of this payment processing fee goes to the card issuer to cover the credit risks they are exposed to and the risk of card fraud.
-A portion of the fees go to the acquirer and the card network.
+The bulk of this payment processing fee goes to the card issuer to cover the credit and fraud risks.
+A portion of the fees also go to the card network.
 Interchange fees are generally charged as a percentage of the transaction value plus a fixed fee.

-Say you use a credit card to purchase a pair of wireless earbuds for $150 at a local electronics store.
-The transaction details are sent to the store’s bank.
-The store incurs a processing fee for this transaction, which includes the interchange fee.
-If the interchange rate is 1.5% of the transaction amount, the merchant would pay $2.25.
+For example, a customer makes a US$150 credit card purchase for a pair of wireless earbuds at a local electronics store.
+The merchant’s acquiring bank sends the transaction details to the card issuer, which approves or rejects the transaction.
+After the transaction is approved and processed, the merchant incurs a processing fee for this transaction, which includes the interchange fee.
+If the interchange rate is 1.5% of the transaction amount, the merchant would pay US$2.25.

-Out of that fee, $0.30 might go to the store’s bank, $0.20 to the credit card network, and $1.75 to the card issuer.
-After these deductions, the store retains $147.75 from the $150 sale.
-As a customer, you typically wouldn't notice these charges, as you just pay the listed price for the wireless earbuds plus any applicable sales tax.
+From that fee, US$0.30 might go to the acquiring bank, US$0.20 to the credit card network, and US$1.75 to the card issuer.
+After these deductions, the merchant keeps US$147.75 from the US$150 sale.
+The customer would typically not notice these charges, as it would be included in the displayed price.

-The amount that is charged for each card transaction varies depending on a number of factors:
+The amount charged for each card transaction varies based on several factors:

 Card-present (CP) versus card-not-present (CNP)